Stair Calculator

 Do my stairs need a landing?

 The IRC requires a landing at the top and bottom of every flight of stairs, with a minimum dimension equal to the stair width (typically 36 inches / 91 cm square).
-A landing is also required if the total rise exceeds 12 feet (147 inches / 373 cm) — long stair flights must be broken into shorter sections.
+A landing is also required if the total rise exceeds 12 feet (147 inches / 373 cm).
+Long stair flights must be broken into shorter sections.
 Landings are also required when stairs change direction.
 Doors at the top of stairs need a landing at least the door's width and depth.
-Always include landings in your stair design — they are not optional, and adding them later is expensive.
+Include landings in your stair design from the start.
+They aren't optional, and adding them later is expensive.

 Related calculators